 National Geospatial-Intelligence Agency

-The National Geospatial-Intelligence Agency in Fort Belvoir Virginia is the third largest federal building containing more than 2.4-million-square-foot and having a construction cost of approximately $1.8 billion.
+The National Geospatial-Intelligence Agency in Fort Belvoir, Virginia is the third largest federal building containing more than 2.4 million sf. and having a construction cost of approximately $1.8 billion.
 The facility includes five primary structures, the Main Building, Central Utility Plant, Technology Center, Visitor Control Center, and Remote Delivery Facility, each ranging from one to eight stories.
 Hinman provided AT/FP consulting services for all phases of the project from concept design through construction administration.

 Hinman assisted the design team to optimize the site layout to meet the functional requirement s while maximizing secured setbacks to support an award winning architectural design.